 Minimums and Timeline?

-We’re all about time efficiency over here at c2s, as I’m sure you are as well.
-So cut straight to the chase if the contractor didn’t already and ask if they have project minimums and what their timeline looks like to get the ball rolling to ensure both meet your timeline and budget.
+We’re all about time efficiency at c2s, so cut straight to the chase, when trying to find a good general contractor, ask if they have project minimums and what their timeline looks like to ensure both meet your budget and schedule.

-If they’re available right away, this may not be the best sign of their work as they aren’t in any sort of demand.
-Take some time to do a bit more research and get to know them if this is the case.
+If they’re available right away, that may not be the best sign, it could mean they aren’t in demand.
+Take time to do a bit more research if that’s the case.

-You’re also going to want to truly know and be ready to share your budget when you start reaching out to contractors.
-This is something we ask right away at construction2style, and if a new lead isn’t sure, we politely ask them to reach back out when they are more serious about their project.
+You’ll also want to know and be ready to share your budget upfront when reaching out.
+We ask this right away at construction2style, if a new lead isn’t sure, we kindly ask them to reach back out when they’re more serious about their project.